 LED light bulbs have the potential to save any household money, thanks to their incredible energy efficiency and long lifespan.
-The average LED bulb will have an average rated life of anything between 15,000 and 40,000 hours, compared to just 1,000-2,000 for traditional incandescent bulbs.
+The average LED light bulb will have an average rated life of anything between 15,000 and 40,000 hours, compared to just 1,000-2,000 for traditional incandescent light bulbs.

-There is now an LED alternative to almost any incandescent bulb, with the exception of some specialist machine and appliance bulbs.
+There is now an LED alternative to almost any incandescent light bulb, with the exception of some specialist machine and appliance light bulbs.
 If you’re not sure about which light bulb is the right one for your needs, our guide below may help you narrow your choices down.
 Read on to start from the beginning or click on a step to jump to that part of the guide.

 Jump to a step